amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 <br>
 <br>

-# Section 1: Most Tier-3 Engineering Students Will Relate to This
+# Section 1: Most Tier-3 Eng.Students Will Relate to This and My PCE Juniors
 ══════════════════════════════════════════════════════════════════════════════════

 ## First Year – The Honeymoon Period